Heber City, Utah: Economy

 Heber City has one of the lowest unemployment rates in Utah.
 Local developers and business leaders cite that there are not enough jobs in the city itself (as 27% of residents commute to Park City or Salt Lake City for work) and wish to improve the city's self-reliance.
-Average home prices in the valley doubled from 2002–2008, and the population has grown by 25% in that same time period.
+Average home prices in the valley doubled from 2002 to 2008, and the population has grown by 25% in that same time period.